jiazhang0/meta-secure-core/meta-encrypted-storage/README.md

   retrieve the passphrase in a safe way.
 If the installer enables both of them, the default IMA rules will be not used.

+### Patches

+Please submit any patches against the meta-tpm2 layer to the
+maintainer:

+Maintainer: Jia Zhang <zhang.jia@linux.alibaba.com>

 ### Reference
 - [OpenEmbedded layer for TPM 2.0 enablement](https://github.com/jiazhang0/meta-secure-core/tree/master/meta-tpm2)